berybox/KEC/MANUAL.md

 Alternatively, KEC allows the cross-referencing in second stage to keep, rather than exclude, the K-mers present in non-target, while excluding all target sequences not present in the non-target.
 In this case, the resulting merged sequences are those present in both target and non-target sequence pools.

 ## Installation
 KEC does not require installation.
 Binary executables for **Windows**, **Linux** and **macOS** can be downloaded from Releases section.
 After download and extraction the software works in any directory.
-During download and first run the software can be marked by antivirus as harmul.
+During download and first run the software can be marked by antivirus as harmful.
 However, if downloaded from this repository, the program only works as stated, without any malicious activity or data collection.
 Users may inspect and compile from source code, if security is a concern.

 ## Command-line parameters
 KEC has two modes of operation - **exclude** and **include**.
 Each mode has its own set of parameters accessible by `-h` or `--help` parameter (e.g. `kec.exe exclude -h`).